engrmahabub/wee/syntax/composite.md

 ```

 **Note:** When we unpack a tuple all members of the tuple must be unpack.
-If the number of variables is less or more then the touple member you will get a compilation error.
+If the number of variables is less or more then the tuple member you will get a compilation error.

 ## Static Structure